-POTRTLAND, OREGON -- Went onto a local Portland Oregon Michaels.
-This particular store is in a shopping center struggling with it's design, age, location, etc. This store sits in back lot.
-Consequently in my opinion, these are factors z to why it is always almost empty, compared to other stores in the area.
+POTRTLAND, OREGON -- Went onto a local Portland Oregon Michael's.
+This particular store is in a shopping center struggling with its design, age, location, etc. This store sits in back lot.
+Consequently in my opinion, these are factors as to why it is always almost empty, compared to other stores in the area.

 A smart company would have at least tried to appease and show some acknowledgement.
 Very poor customer service, no customer appreciation nor good faith.
 And all because of a $1 in coupon savings that unlike the many times I have shopped there, giving them my business instead of JoAnns or Craft Warehouse, I truly had forgot my coupon, my foot was really painful, and they didn't even offer to help let alone bend a little for the purpose of retaining a good customer and making a significant sale that night in their typically near empty store.

 Additional Information from Author on 3/5/2011: I have shopped at Michaels Craft store for several years.This is the store at Jantzen Beach, Portland, Oregon.
 This store is in an outside shopping mall in a back corner.
 I guess one reason I do like shopping there is because unlike Jo Anns or Craft Warehouse, this store is usually very empty hardly anyone ever in there.

 That is my observation.
 I have spent a lot of money there-- and on the night of my grievance I went in to spend at least $30 in yarn for a project.
 I love to crochet however am also an avid coupon user for all goods.
 Yarn especially is expensive.
 I ALWAYS take in a weekly 40% off on one item coupon.
 This prompts me to stop in weekly as well and often I purchase something else when I do.
 This is the purpose of coupons to bring customers in and shop there.
 I have arthritis in my left foot.
 This particular rainy night my ankle was inflamed with this acting up, was swollen and hurt.